Niš incident: Incident

 The first pair, taking off, approached the four attacking Lightnings with a turn to the right.
 Two Lightnings attacked Krivonogikh's pair.
 Jr. Lt.
 Shipulya attacked a Lightning, which was beginning a repeated attack on the ground forces.
 It caught fire on the first pass and crashed into the ground at an angle of 40 degrees in the area 500 meters north of the Niš airfield, where it burned.
 Lt.
 Krivonogikh, repelling the attacks of two Lightnings, set one of them on fire with a vertical maneuver, which fell burning 8 to 10 kilometers north of Niš, on the mountain in a forest tract.

-The 288th Fighter Aviation Division report diverged from the initial report of the 866th IAP, claiming that Koldunov personally ended the air battle when he approached the lead P-38 at close range and waggled his wings to show the red star on his aircraft, and exaggerated the American strength, describing an attack by "up to 18 Lightnings" rather than the original twelve.
+The 288th Fighter Aviation Division report diverged from the initial report of the 866th IAP, stating that Koldunov personally ended the air battle when he approached the lead P-38 at close range and waggled his wings to show the red star on his aircraft, describing an attack by "up to 18 Lightnings" rather than the original twelve.
 The embellishment of Koldunov's role was repeated by the air army report and then by Aleksey Antonov when he summarized the incident for John R. Deane.
 The combat journal of the 288th Fighter Aviation Division reported ten Yak-9s scrambled to cover the Niš airfield, with two shot down by the Americans.
 One pilot was killed and the other sent to the hospital, suffering serious burns bailing out of his aircraft.
 A third aircraft, pursuing a P-38, was shot down by Soviet antiaircraft fire and pilot killed.
 All downed aircraft crashed in the area of Niš.
 The division suffered losses on the ground when the 611th Fighter Aviation Regiment, relocating by vehicle from the Niš to Kruševac, was strafed by Lightnings, killing a mechanic and seriously wounding another.
 The 17th Air Army combat journal reported the air battle as taking place between 12:40 and 13:30 (Moscow time) and involved eight Yak-9s and eighteen Lightnings.
 The journal reported that the Soviet pilots entered battle in "self defense, attempting to inform the American aircraft of their error."
 The 866th Fighter Aviation Regiment claimed to have downed three P-38s and damaged three more.
 In fact, two P-38s were downed with both pilots killed.
+For their part, the Americans also claimed to have shot down four Soviet aircraft.
 Soviet troops reached the crash sites and confirmed that the dead pilots were American by their documents and the airframes.